Ahelsamahy/AFP1_project_Music/System plan.md

 - We are responsible for a website, that introduces musicians with their songs, lyrics, bio etc.

+- Show latest news about famous and most liked artists

+- Enable commenting feature on each news article

 - Develop a platform where users can choose from plenty of songs/artists.

 - Get a long description about the chosen artist/song.